 In Puerto Rico and other places in the Caribbean, the dish is prepared with coconut milk. (source: Wiki).
 For this Easy Shrimp Ceviche I won’t be using coconut milk.

 Some of my favorite recipes:

 I have made different variations of Ceviche but this is my favorite in flavor.
-For this recipe I am using Raw + Deveined Argentinian Shrimps, diced cucumber, diced red onion, Scallions, Furikake, Ponzu Sauce, Juice of 2 limes and 1 lemon, Cilantro sprigs chopped, Salt and Pepper to taste, Avocado, Tostadas and Sriracha.
+For this recipe I am using Raw + Deveined Argentinian Shrimps, diced cucumber, diced red onion, Scallions, Adobo, Juice of 3 lemons and 1 lime, Cilantro sprigs chopped, Salt and Pepper to taste, Avocado, Tostadas and Sriracha.

 This recipe is seriously easy, the hardest part it’s waiting to eat it!
 Here is what you will do once you have all your ingredients prepared.
-In a bowl combine Shrimp, Cucumber, red onion, scallions and cilantro adding lime, lemon juice, ponzu sauce and furikake.
+In a bowl combine Shrimp, Cucumber, red onion, scallions and cilantro adding lime, lemon juice, Adobo and minced garlic.
 Add Salt and Pepper to taste ( I cannot stress enough to not skip this step.
 We all have different palates, Seasoning is to your preference and you will want to make sure that your shrimp is well seasoned).

 Mix and refrigerate for about 2 hours.
 The shrimp should look opaque and red.
 Remove the mix from the fridge fifteen minutes prior to serving.
 Lastly, serve with avocado, cilantro & Scallions.
 Eat with tostadas and Sriracha.

 This pairs well with a lager beer or a margarita like this Blood Orange Margarita!

 - Cutting Board

 - 16 oz Argentinian Raw + Deveined Shrimp Diced in ½ inch cubes I used Trader Joe's

 - ¼ cup red onion